-This guidance provides advice on the need for Ecotox. formulation studies and their use in risk assessment.
-Formal sections of the Dir.
-91/414/EEC (Annex III requirements) and existing SANCO guidance documents are presented together with additional CRD guidance.
+For applications considered under Regulation 1107/2009 (as it applies in Great Britain and Northern Ireland) the formal requirements for Ecotoxicology formulation testing are laid out in Part A, Section 10, Annex to the Regulation 284/2013.
+UK specific formulation guidance is also available as outlined in the HSE formulation guidance.
+This HSE guidance provides advice on the need for ecotoxicology formulation studies and their use in risk assessment, along with how to consider the combined risk for relevant groups.
+Formal sections of the data requirements and existing guidance documents are presented together with additional guidance.
 Applicants are advised to read this document before deciding on a formulation testing strategy.

-From 1st April 2012, CRD will expect all product applications for products with multiple active substances to contain the appropriate aquatic and /or combined bird and mammal risk assessments.
-For the majority of applications CRD do not require new data - a reasoned case is sufficient.
-See guidance for further information.
+All product applications for products with multiple active substances should contain the appropriate aquatic and /or combined bird and mammal risk assessments.
+For the majority of applications HSE does not require new data - a reasoned case is sufficient.
+See guidance (.docx) - Microsoft Word document for further information.

 Classification and labelling

-This CRD guidance provides advice regarding the wording on product labels of 'safety precautions' previously required under Annex V to Directive 91/414 and now required under Commission Regulation (EU) No 547/2011.
+Advice regarding the wording on product labels of 'safety precautions' previously required under Annex V to Directive 91/414 and now required under Commission Regulation (EC) No 547/2011.
 It details the various risk mitigation measures that may be needed, including a more detailed consideration of UK product labelling and risk management strategies for terrestrial (crop dwelling) non-target arthropods.

-Key research reports useful for ecotox risk assessment.
+There is a list of research reports useful for ecotoxicology risk assessment.